laminas-api-tools/api-tools-admin/README.md

         "Accept",
         "mediatypes"
     ],
-    "adapter_name": "(Only in DB-Connected resources) Name of Zend\\DB adapter service used for this resource", "collection_class": "(Only in representation) Name of class representing collection", "collection_http_options": [
+    "adapter_name": "(Only in DB-Connected resources) Name of Laminas\\DB adapter service used for this resource", "collection_class": "(Only in representation) Name of class representing collection", "collection_http_options": [
         "(Required)",